 As a result, agencies often have to interface their legacy products with new products from different companies.
 But when new versions and capabilities become available, you end up with increased overall costs as you now have to rebuild those old bridges and create new ones too.

 Ultimately, as the legacy software ages, it becomes even less flexible and even more expensive to interface new products until it finally becomes obsolete.

 Fueling the Future: Integration in IT Architecture

 With the day-to-day interplay of customer service, operations and maintenance, dispatch, and everything in-between, your transit network’s growth and functionality has a lot to do with its ability to play nice with others.

 Technology is changing lives and transforming business across every sector.
 We all need to ensure that strong and flexible integration capabilities are there so that we can not only get the most out of our current solution investments today, but also ensure better longevity into the future.

-I'm hosting a webinar on this topic in a few weeks to help you learn more about the difference between integration vs. interfacing, the real-life implications for your business, and what the future holds.
-Save your spot here.
+I recently hosted a webinar to help you learn more about the difference between integration vs. interfacing, the real-life implications for your business, and what the future holds.
+Catch the recording here.